ORPT 301. Dental Radiology. 1 Hour.

 Semester course; 1 lecture hour.
 1 credit.
 Dentistry is one of the primary health care professions that is involved in evaluation, diagnosis, prevention and management of temporomandibular disorders.
 This course is designed to provide an overview of TMDs as a syndrome.

-Yearlong course; 1.5 laboratory hours.
-1 credit.
+Semester course; 1.5 laboratory hours.
+0.5 credit.
 Radiology lab time may be weekly, in block rotation or variable schedule.
 Enrollment is restricted to students with D4 class status and who are selected to participate.
+Students must enroll in this course for two consecutive semesters.
 This selective will allow the student to experience a variety of activities in oral and maxillofacial radiology.
 The course will be of particular value to those interested in practicing general dentistry, in particular utilizing the applications of CBCT imaging in diagnosis, treatment planning and digital dentistry.
 The course will also introduce modern practice of oral and maxillofacial radiology and new trends in dental teleradiology.
-Students receive CO grading in the fall and a pass or fail grade and earned credit in the spring.
+Graded as pass/fail.

 ORPT 701.
 D4 Selective in Forensic Dentistry.
 1 Hour.